Brake pad backing plate types

 What is a brake pad backing plate?

-In a disc brake design the friction material, also called a friction block or “puck” is attached to a steel brake pad backing plate with rivets, adhesive, or a newer NRS™ mechanical retention system.
+In a disc brake system, the friction material, also called a friction block or “puck” is attached to a steel brake pad backing plate with rivets, adhesive, or a newer NRS™ mechanical retention system.
 The backing plate is made from steel and transfers force from the brake caliper piston evenly across the backing plate to apply the friction material to the brake rotor.

 Drilling or stamping holes in the steel backing plate weakens